-Though they require a great deal of discipline to act on, the dietary and medical treatments described above are capable of reducing and even eliminating many of the problems associated with diabetic pregnancy.
-Paying attention to glycemic control, careful blood sugar monitoring, insulin dosing, diet modifications, and regular doctor visits help to increase the likelihood of an uncomplicated pregnancy.
+Though they require a great deal of discipline, the dietary and medical treatments described above are capable of reducing and even eliminating many of the problems associated with diabetic pregnancy.
+Close attention to glycemic control, careful blood sugar monitoring, insulin dosing, diet modifications, and regular doctor visits help to increase the likelihood of an uncomplicated pregnancy.

 Women with Lupus who desire to get pregnant should put off conception until they have been symptom free for at least six months if possible.
 Once pregnant, women with Lupus have different symptom experiences.
 While some women experience a flare of symptoms during pregnancy, others actually improve.
 Often, it is difficult for doctors to determine which symptoms during a Lupus pregnancy are caused by the pregnancy itself and which are symptoms of the disease.

 Lupus is a serious and chronic disease that continues to avoid cure.
 Only several decades ago, doctors used to counsel women with Lupus to avoid having children of their own.
-Today, approximately 75% of Lupus pregnancies are successful, thanks to the application of carefully developed research-based medical treatments (approximately 25% of pregnancies still result in miscarriage).
+Today, most women with Lupus can successfully carry a healthy pregnancy.
 Ongoing prenatal care and careful medical planning are vital parts of a Lupus pregnancy.
 Because of the complications that can arise in pregnant women who have Lupus, all Lupus pregnancies are considered high risk.
 All pregnant women with Lupus should plan to deliver in a health care facility with a neonatal intensive care unit in case of premature delivery.